Habit Tracking

 • Free version limited to 3 active trackers

-9. Way of Life: Best Simple Color-Grid Habit Journal
+9. Way of Life: Best Simple Color-Grid Journal

-Way of Life is the simplest daily habit tracker on this list that still provides meaningful weekly trend data.
-The color-coded yes/no grid gives you an instant visual overview of any week, and the skip option means non-daily habits don't skew your streak data.
+Way of Life is the simplest daily logger on this list that still provides meaningful weekly trend data.
+The color-coded yes/no grid gives you an instant visual summary of any week, and the optional "skip" log means non-daily behaviors don't distort your completion data.

 • Three log options: Yes, No, or Skip

-• Minimal analytics compared to more advanced apps
+• Minimal analytics compared to more advanced tools

 • Reminder reliability issues reported on Android

-10. Done: Best for Non-Daily Habit Tracking on iPhone
+10. Done: Best for Non-Daily and Flexible Scheduling

-• Flexible frequency not locked into daily-only habits
+• Flexible frequency not locked to daily-only goals

 • Clean, beautiful minimalist design